Revenge of the Triads: Recording of debut album

-The band's debut album was produced on Pro Tools and was collectively contributed to by all three band members; each of the band's members would produce a instrumental part, which they would then share between each other by passing around hard drives.
+The band's debut album was produced on Pro Tools and was collectively contributed to by all three band members; each of the band's members would produce an instrumental part, which they would then share between each other by passing around hard drives.
 Clouser stated that there were also two or three different drummers and three or four other singers involved in the album, as well as Clouser playing some drums, bass and guitar on the record.

 On May 3, 2002, Slater reported that the album was "a month or two" away from completion, and that the album would be released when the record label saw fit.
 Amidst production of the record, Troy Van Leeuwen and Jason Slater took some time out to work on Enemy and Snake River Conspiracy, respectively.
 The album was estimated for release at the end of 2002, but was later pushed back.
 Work on the album was further stalled after Van Leeuwen was asked to join Queens of the Stone Age.
 By the end of the band's existence, Revenge of the Triads had recorded at least six songs for their debut album, one of which featured contributions from Eddie Nappi, formerly the bassist of Handsome.